vihanb/TeaScript/docs/variables.rst

 Assignment Operator
 -------------------

-You an also just use the assignment operator to assign variables
+You an also just use the assignment operator to assign variables.
+Some one-letter variables are already preassigned so you may be able to skip the definition

 .. code-block:: js